-As discussed previously, the cross-moment term $\Ycov$ cannot be estimated without additional assumptions, since it depends on both potential outcomes for all units.
+As discussed previously, the cross-moment term $\Ycov$ cannot be estimated without additional assumptions, since it depends on both potential outcomes for any unit.
 We therefore bound it from above using the Cauchy–Schwarz inequality.
 Consequently, asymptotic variance $\vaipwweak$ can be conservatively estimated by:

-As in the strong stability case, this estimator is consistent when the potential outcomes satisfy generalized treatment effect additivity according to Definition~\ref{definition:additive-model}.
+As in the case of strong stability, this estimator is consistent when the potential outcomes satisfy generalized treatment effect additivity as defined in Definition~\ref{definition:additive-model}.
 The above discussion is summarized in the following theorem.